JCSDA/jedi-docs/docs/learning/tutorials/level2/dev-container.rst

 This is the version of the development container that uses gnu compilers and the openmpi MPI library.  :ref:`Other development containers are also available <available_containers>` but the ``gnu-openmpi`` container is the only one that is currently equipped with plotting tools such as ``cartopy`` that are used in some of the tutorials (not this one).
 Still, you may wish to repeat this tutorial with the ``clang-mpich-dev`` container.

-If the pull was successful, you should see a new file in your current directory with the name ``jedi-gnu-openmpi-dev_latest.sif``.
+You should now see a new file in your current directory with the name ``jedi-gnu-openmpi-dev_latest.sif``.
 If it has a different name or a different extension you may have an older version of Singularity.
 It is recommended that you use Singularity version 3.0 or later.

 If you wish, you can verify that the container came from JCSDA by entering: